-Being very local community minded, I believe it’s important to use one’s skills to help support local community projects.
+Being very local community-minded, I believe it’s essential to use one’s skills to help support local community projects.
 One such project was the Crystal Palace Food Market.
 I photographed both the opening day and the first anniversary.
 The Guardian published an article highlighting the re-emergence of food markets and used my picture of the opening day (below).

 Tipsy Garden and Hop Planting Project – Living South Resident Magazine and The Power of Just Doing Stuff Book – June 2013

-I was contacted to photograph the first hop planting at the new Tipsy Garden – part of the Grape and Grain pub.
-As part of the Transition Town Project, hops were to be sold to local residents and eventually brewed into the Palace Pint.
+Transition Town contacted me to photograph the first hop planting at the new Tipsy Garden – part of the Grape and Grain pub.
+As part of the Transition Town Project, hops were to be sold to residents and eventually brewed into the Palace Pint.
 Two of the photographs later appeared in Living South Resident Magazine.
 Mine are the centre top and bottom ones below.

 Later, I had a phone call from Rob Hopkins, founder of the Transition Town movement, asking if he could use a photo for his new book.
 The picture of the boy standing next to a planter is mine too.

 CBBC Documentary Photographs August 2012

 In the summer of 2012, I had the good fortune to be asked to chaperone on a documentary series for CBBC.
-The producers also asked if I could take some publicity photographs for them which they used in their press and media campaign.
+The producers also asked if I could take some publicity photographs to use in their press and media campaign.
 I was in my element taking pure documentary shots as we travelled across Malaysia, Thailand and Indonesia.

 Unfortunately, due to ridiculous contractual obligations, I am unable to use the photos for personal use.
-The contract (which I refused to sign) also states that I am not allowed to say that I took the photos.
-My chaperoning contract briefly covered intellectual property, so instead of facing any problems I have decided to abide by the contract that I refused to sign.
+The contract (which I refused to sign) also states that I am not allowed to say that I took the pictures.
+My chaperoning contract briefly covered intellectual property, so instead of facing any problems, I have decided to abide by the contract that I refused to sign.
 Apart from acknowledging that I took them… I refuse not to!